-Pope Francis' Views on International Poverty and Development by Archbishop Bernadito Auza, Permanent Representative of the Holy to the United Nations.
+Pope Francis’ Perspective on Food Insecurity – Calling for New Approaches by Archbishop Bernardito Auza, Permanent Observer of the Holy See to the United Nations

 Meeting the Global Food Security Challenges of the 21st Century by Prof. Christopher B. Barrett, Stephen B. and Janice G. Ashley Professor of Applied Economics and Management, International Professor of Agriculture, Cornell University

 The Right to Food in the United States: The Role of SNAP by Prof. Craig Gundersen, Soybean Industry Endowed Professor in Agricultural Strategy, University of Illinois

 Replicating Successful National Programmes to Reduce Hunger by Dr. Daniel Gustafson, Deputy Director-General (Programmes), UN Food and Agricultural Organization

 Access to GMO’s – A Moral Imperative? by Dr. Sarah Davidson Evanega, Director, Cornell Alliance for Science, College of Agriculture and Life Sciences, Cornell University

 New Approaches to International Food Security: On-the-ground Perspectives by Mr. Bill O’Keefe, Vice President, Government Relations and Advocacy, Catholic Relief Services